-Controls Weed Growth
+Weed Growth Control

 With the right type of sod, weeds are less likely to overtake a yard.
-Grass typically grows densely and helps reduce the amount of weeds that can take root.
+Grass typically grows densely and helps reduce the number of weeds that can take root.
 This can also help alleviate symptoms for allergy sufferers who may be less tolerant of weeds growing wild in the yard.

-Stops Soil Erosion
+Reduced Soil Erosion

 Soil that has no ground cover from grass or plants is susceptible to being blown away in strong winds or swept away during rain.
 Both situations are potentially hazardous, whether from breathing in the dust or risking mudflow into the home.
 Layering exposed soil with a healthy sod grass can help prevent soil erosion by covering it with a strong root system.

-Sod Prices: How to Choose Sod
+How to Choose Sod

 - Match any existing grass with the new type of grass being installed to replace old patches or increase the size of the lawn.